Charles de Gaulle

 Private Transfer

-A pre-booked driver meets you at your CDG terminal, tracks your flight in case it's delayed, and takes you directly to your Orly terminal — no changes, no station signage to decode.
-Priced per vehicle rather than per person (€€€), which changes the math fast for groups.
-Travel time runs roughly 45 to 75 minutes depending on time of day.
+The driver, booked in advance, will meet you at your CDG terminal, check your flight in case it is delayed, and take you straight to your Orly terminal—no changes and no need to decipher station signs.
+The fare is charged per vehicle, not per person (€€€), which makes a big difference for groups.
+The journey takes about 45 to 75 minutes, depending on the time of day.

 Pros: